Distinguished Visiting Scholar Lectures

 Each year, CMRS sponsors Distinguished Visiting Scholars whose knowledge enriches the academic life of UCLA’s students and faculty, and promotes scholarship in the larger community.
 CMRS DVS present classes and seminars, participate in conferences and symposia, and deliver public lectures.

 The History of the Book Lecture series, established in 1993 through the efforts of Richard and Mary Rouse, provides an annual venue for internationally recognized authorities on medieval and Renaissance books to present their expertise at UCLA.
-The lecture’s focus alternates each year between medieval manuscripts and Renaissance books.
 Among the topics explored in past lectures were: book and manuscript illustration, the development of printing, early book printers and sellers, the book trade, and medieval and Renaissance book and manuscript collections.